Wibble199/FoundryVTT-Terrain-Height-Tools/readme.md

 ## Installation

+Simply search for 'Terrain Height Tools' in the Foundry 'Install Module' screen and install it from there.

-Paste this URL into the 'Manifest URL' field of the 'Install Module' dialog in the Foundry configuration: `https://github.com/Wibble199/FoundryVTT-Terrain-Height-Tools/releases/latest/download/module.json`, then enable the module in your world.
+Alternatively, paste this URL into the 'Manifest URL' field of the 'Install Module' dialog in the Foundry configuration: `https://github.com/Wibble199/FoundryVTT-Terrain-Height-Tools/releases/latest/download/module.json`, then enable the module in your world.

 > [!IMPORTANT]
 > Note that the latest version this module currently only supports Foundry v11.x.